wet-boew/wet-boew-drupal/README.md

 ### Installation

-> 1. Install Drush 5.1 (features Drush-Make) from http://drush.ws/drush_windows_installer
+> 1. Install Drush 5.4 or higher (features Drush-Make) from http://drush.ws/drush_windows_installer
 >
-> 2. Install msysgit (available from http://msysgit.github.com) and start a Git Bash terminal windows
+> 2. Install msysgit 1.7.11 or higher available from http://msysgit.github.com (Some lower versions of git do not apply patches from the make file with Drush Make) and start a Git Bash terminal windows
 >
 > 3. Build the complete Drupal installation software profile using the following command on the Bash command promprt.
 <pre>
-drush make --no-gitinfofile --working-copy https://github.com/sylus/wet-boew-drupal/raw/master/distro.make &lt;directory_name&gt;
+drush make --no-gitinfofile --working-copy https://github.com/wet-boew/wet-boew-drupal/raw/master/distro.make &lt;directory_name&gt;
 </pre>
 > 4. To quickly install using the Drush command line, change to the directory where Drupal (for example C:/apache2/htdocs) was installed and enter this command.
 > Be sure to use a password that meets the password policy for WET.